Katowice: Freeways, roads and streets

-Katowice has a ring around its city center, consisting of highway A4, Murckowska freeway, Drogowa Trasa Średnicowa (a freeway-style road connecting downtowns of cities in the Upper Silesian Metropolitan Area) that partly goes in a tunnel underground and Bocheńskiego road.
+Katowice has a ring around its city center, consisting of highway A4, Murckowska freeway, Drogowa Trasa Średnicowa (a freeway-style road connecting downtowns of cities in the Katowice urban area) that partly goes in a tunnel underground and Bocheńskiego road.
 Many of the roads and freeways in Katowice expand radially from the city center and replaced old local roads.

 Main roads

 European route E40 passes through Katowice as highway A4.
 It enters the city from Chorzów and continues eastward, with three lanes in each direction on the main road and two to three lanes in parallel access roads.
 It meets Bocheńskiego road and continues towards Mikołowska interchange, which is one of the only combination interchanges in Poland and the main exit towards the city center.
 After that interchange, the highway loses its access roads due to lack of space in the dense urban area and continues east with four lanes in each direction.
 Access roads appear again (only on the south side, though) after around 500 meters and there is an exit towards Francuska Street.
 After another 1.5 kilometer, access roads appear again on the north side, too, and there is a tight exit towards Pułaskiego Street.
 The highway then runs into Murckowska interchange, before exiting the city.

 National road 79 (DK79) enters Katowice from Chorzów and separates the Silesian Park and Osiedle Tysiąclecia in Katowice.
 It then merges with Drogowa Trasa Średnicowa (DTŚ) at the junction with Bocheńskiego road and Złota Street.
 It continues with DTŚ through the Katowice city center and descents into a tunnel under the Rondo roundabout.
 It then emerges overground again, right before an interchange with DK86.
 The road continues eastward as a freeway with exits towards Zawodzie and Szopienice neighborhoods for several more kilometers, before entering Mysłowice and becoming a standard-access road.

 National road 81 (DK81) enters Katowice from Mikołów and runs through the southern residential neighborhoods as an arterial road with two lanes in each direction, named Kościuszki Street.
 In the Brynów neighborhood, Kościuszki Street continues towards Katowice's city center while NR 81 turns east, to run through the forest towards the interchange with DK86.

 National road 86 (DK86) enters Katowice from Sosnowiec as expressway S86 up until Roździeńskiego interchange where it meets DK79 and loses its expressway status.
 It then continues south as Murckowska freeway east of the city center.
 It meets highway A4 and then passes by Giszowiec neighborhood and continues through the woods southward, with exits towards Murcki neighborhood (from which it gets its name) and Kostuchna.
 It bypasses Murcki from the east and continues south towards Tychy.